-BETWEEN THE EUROPEAN COMMUNITY AND THE REPUBLIC OF CROATIA ON RECIPROCAL PREFERENTIAL TRADE CONCESSIONS FOR CERTAIN WINES
+BETWEEN THE EUROPEAN COMMUNITY AND THE REPUBLIC OF SLOVENIA ON RECIPROCAL PREFERENTIAL TRADE CONCESSIONS FOR CERTAIN WINES

-1. Imports into the Community of the following products originating in the Republic of Croatia shall be subject to the concessions set out below:
+1. Imports into the Community of the following products originating in the Republic of Slovenia shall be subject to the concessions set out below:

-CN code Description Applicable duty Year 2002 quantities (hl) Yearly increase (hl) Specific provisions ex 2204 10 Quality sparkling wine ,.
-30 000 10 000 (1)(2) ex 2204 21 Wine of fresh grapes exemption ex 2204 29 Wine of fresh grapes exemption 15 000 0 (2)
+CN code Description Applicable duty Year 2002 quantities (hl) Yearly increase (hl) Specific provisions ex 2204 10 Quality sparkling wine Wine of fresh grapes ex 2204 21 exemption 16 000 4 800 (1)(2) ex 2204 29 Wine of fresh grapes exemption 32 000 0 (2)

-- (1) Subject to at least 80% of the eligible quantity having been utilised in the previous year, the yearly increase is applied until the sum of the quota applying to position ex 2204 10 and ex 2204 21 and the quota applying to position ex 2204 29 reaches a maximum of 70 000 hl. - (2) Consultations at the request of one of the Contracting Parties may be held to adapt the quotas by transfering quantities from the quota applying to position ex 2204 29 to the quota applying to positions ex 2204 10 and ex 2204 21. - 2.
-The Community shall grant a preferential zero-duty within tariff quotas as mentioned under point 1, subject to the condition that no export subsidies shall be paid for exports of these quantities by the Republic of Croatia. - 3.
-Imports into the Republic of Croatia of the following products originating in the Community shall be subject to the concessions set out below:
+(1) Subject to at least 80% of the eligible quantity having been utilised in the previous year, the yearly increase is applied until the sum of the quota applying to position ex 2204 10 and ex 2204 21 and the quota ex 2204 29 reaches a maximum of 72 000 hl.

+(2) Consultations at the request of one of the Contracting Parties may be held to adapt the quotas by transferring quantities from the quota applying to position ex 2204 29 to the quota applying to positions ex 2204 10 and ex 2204 21.

+2. The Community shall grant a preferential zero-duty within tariff quotas as mentioned under point 1, subject to the condition that no export subsidies shall be paid for exports of these quantities by the Republic of Slovenia.

+3. Imports into the Republic of Slovenia of the following products originating in the Community shall be subject to the concessions set out below :

-Croatian customs tariff code Description Applicable duty Year 2002 quantities (hl) Yearly increase (hl) Specific provisions ex 2204 10 Quality sparkling wine exemption 0.000 200 (1) ex 2204 21 8 000 800 (1)
+Slovenian customs tariff code Description Applicable duty Year 2002 quantities (hl) Yearly increase (hl) Specific provisions ex 2204 10 ex 2204 21 Quality sparkling wine Wine of fresh grapes exemption 12 000 1 200 (1)

-- (1) Subject to at least 80% of the eligible quantity having been utilised in the previous year, the yearly increase is applied until the quota reaches a maximum of 12 000 hl. - 4.
-The Republic of Croatia shall grant a preferential zero-duty within tariff quotas as mentioned under point 3, subject to the condition that no export subsidies shall be paid for exports of these quantities by the Community.
+(1) Subject to at least 80% of the eligible quantity having been utilised in the previous year, the yearly increase is applied until the quota reaches a maximum of 15 000 hl.

+4. The Republic of Slovenia shall grant a preferential zero-duty within tariff quotas as mentioned under point 3, subject to the condition that no export subsidies shall be paid for exports of these quantities by the Community.